SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Special notes for *Le Mans Ultimate*

-The *Le Mans Ultimate* data API (similar to *rFactor 2*) does not provide a car model field and also no dedicated race number for each car.
+1. The *Le Mans Ultimate* shared memory API (inherited from *rFactor 2*) does not provide a car model field and also no dedicated race number for each car.
 There is only one field that provides a combination of car model, team name, race number and other information.
 Not all components are there all the time and the format of the field content is not consistent.
 The "LMU" plugin parses this field and extracts as much information as possible.
 But it can happen, that several cars with the same race number are on the grid.
 In this case, the plugin generates synthetical race numbers starting from **1** to keep things working.
-Also it is possible that the car model is more like the team name and so on.
 Please blame the developers of *rFactor 2* and *Le Mans Ultimate* for this mess.

+2. *Le Mans Ultimate* currently does not support drivers swaps, although it has already been announced for an upcoming release.
+The "DriverSelect" action therefore does nothing.

+3. It sometimes happens that driver names contain corrupt characters.
+Looks like a different interpretation of character codings inherited by the *rFactor 2* data API.

+4. The Race Engineer calculates the energy fill up of an upcoming pitstop based on the fuel consumption of the recent laps.
+When the Engineer announces the amount of fuel to be added for the next pitstop, the fuel amount will be divided by the *fuel ratio* as currently set in the pitstop menu of the HUD, before being used as the value for the virtual energy replenishment.
+So make sure, that your *fuel ratio* setting is as desired at the time, when the pitstop settings are changed.

+   Note: The *fuel ratio* implicitely includes the max fuel the car can carry, since the value can be greater than 1.
+Confusing, isn't it.

+5. Additionally, the Race Engineer can only handle identical tyre compounds for all four tyres and can only change all four tyres together.
+You may, however adjust this manually once the Engineer has prepared the pitstop.
+This may change with a future release.

 ## Plugin *Integration*